 By utilizing a scalable and repeatable risk assessment process for your partners, you’ll both have visibility into risk initiatives that will yield the largest return on investment.
 Plus, the efficiencies gained by implementing standardized risk analysis, even if just for a handful of upstream partners, will enable your team to work on strategic mitigation efforts that will benefit both of you.

-The definition of insanity is repeating the same action but expecting a different outcome.
-Repeatedly answering custom assessment requests with static answers and expecting the process to be scalable, accurate, and efficient is the very definition of crazy.
-Shifting your strategy to structured and dynamic data that can be shared with many upstream providers will turn that cycle of insanity in to an ongoing cycle of insight.
+Shifting your strategy to structured and dynamic data that can be shared with many upstream providers will turn a cycle of insanity in to an ongoing cycle of insight.